axel669/svelte-doric/docs/screen.md

 Element for displaying screens within an application that allows for consistent layout and interaction across platforms (web, mobile, cordova, etc).

+> `Screen` is inteded to be used as the top level for all screens in an
+> application (because the components aren't standalone).

 ## Props
 | Name | Type | Default | Description |
 | --- | --- | --- | --- |